Jair Bolsonaro pardons Brazilian police who used violence | DW | 24.12.2019

 It also pardons officers and soldiers convicted of off-duty crimes committed with the intent of "eliminating a present risk to the self or third parties."
 That includes operations in which the armed forces are called in to suppress demonstrations or other situations that the police alone cannot control.

-Elected in a runoff vote in late 2018, Bolsonaro had campaigned to get tough on crime.
+Elected in a runoff vote in late 2018, Bolsonaro had campaigned on a pledge to get tough on crime.
 He said security forces accused of killing "10 or 15" criminals "should be decorated and not have to go to court."

 Read more: Opinion: Jair Bolsonaro, Brazil's colonial ruler